zhaoyunpeng57/BUAA-UESD33/README.md

 ## Setup Datasets
 Download the UESD dataset and extract the folder.
-Create a new folder named data and cityscapes.The final folder structure should look like this:
+The final folder structure should look like this:
 ```none
 mmsegmentation
 ├── configs